Invest in great classic boots

 - Skip styles that end at the widest part of your calves.
 Remember that any horizontal line draws attention to the point where it occurs.
 The widest part of your calves is surely not where you want the attention.

 - Stay away from boots that are too wide at the top unless they are slouchy.
 You should be able to put two fingers into the top of the boot when you intend to wear them also over jeans.
 Otherwise one finger is enough for comfortable fit and style.
 Great fit at the leg is important to avoid a cold gap.
 You also do not want to look like you are “standing in your boots.”
 You are not Grandma Duck.
 That look is reserved for wellies and rain boots.

 - When the boots are the only pair you will own, go for sturdy heel leather boot in a neutral color and classic style.
 This design will work for the commute to the office, visiting clients/customers, having a work lunch with your boss and walking on snowy sidewalks.

 - Let the colors of your wardrobe be the lead in the choice of the neutral.

 - Go with black or gray when cold colors dominate.

 - Tan or brown are good options when most of your clothes are in warm colors.

 - The fit on your feet is critical.
 Your toes should not be squeezed to avoid cold feet.
 Recall air is a good insulator.
-Thus, you want a thin air layer between the boots and your feet.
+Thus, you want a thin air layer between any winter footwear and your feet.

-- When you live in a cold climate region, there should be enough room for wool socks and a shearling insole for insulation.
+- When you live in a cold climate region, there should be enough room for wool socks and a shearling or foam insole for insulation.

 - Waiting for the bus or tram can be uncomfortable when due to lack of insulation to the ground your feet get cold.
 A thick sole is also a factor to consider.